 Building the Amenities

-Modern homeowners have learned that making use of all the amenities in their neighborhood adds value to their lives, so builders know they will rarely be idle.
+Modern homeowners have learned that making use of all the amenities in their neighbourhood adds value to their lives, so builders know they will rarely be idle.
 These amenities must be sturdy to hold up to heavy traffic, and they need to be made with the finest of materials.
 Even unnoticed components such as silica sand from Minerals Marketing are of the finest quality, and they will stand the test of time.
 Building the amenities now is an investment in future sales, but it is also a way to keep current residents from choosing to leave the community.
-Adding value to the homes and the neighborhood is a way to produce quicker sales, and the builders will have more work as parcels are quickly selected.
+Adding value to the homes and the neighbourhood is a way to produce quicker sales, and the builders will have more work as parcels are quickly selected.